marckii8888/TrelloClone/README.md

 3. Practice React.js.

 ## Learning points
-1. Setting up a Django REST framework and its methods.
+1. Using and setting up a Django REST framework for the back-end
-2. Calling and utilizing the created API in React.js.
+2. Usage of API calls as well as BootStrap for the front-end
 3. Using dataTransfer to transfer data within React.js
+4. Utilizing Django-cors-headers and white noise to link both back-end and front-end

 ## Web App Demo and Features
 ### 1. Web App is able to create a new card.